Research Methods

 We are experts in qualitative research.
 Indeed, because of her innovative approach Susan Bell has been called one of ‘four prominent voices’ in qualitative research worldwide.

+- Conversational qualitative research such as one on one interviews and focus groups.
+This type of qualitative research is when you listen to your customers and your members as they explain their world, in their words.
 We are highly experienced in online and face-to-face individual / couple interviews, face to face focus groups, and digital and in person ethnography.

 We have particular expertise in any category where rituals are important – such as many food and personal care categories, and in the concept of liminality.